fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 ## Overview

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-We have built a simple server-side **Django** wrapper for FusionCharts.
-The `FusionCharts server-side Django` wrapper lets you easily add rich and interactive charts to any Django project.
+We have built a simple **Django** wrapper for FusionCharts.
+The `FusionCharts Django` wrapper lets you easily add rich and interactive charts to any Django project.
 Using the wrapper, you can create charts in your browsers, without writing any JavaScript code.

-In this page, we'll see how to install FusionCharts and render a chart using the `FusionCharts server-side Django` wrapper.
+In this page, we'll see how to install FusionCharts and render a chart using the `FusionCharts Django` wrapper.

 ## Installation